yojoman/Module-10/README.md

 4. - use ".\scripts\hub_4.5.0.bat" command to start a hub
    - use ".\scripts\se-node-firefox-4.5.0.bat" and ".\scripts\se-node-chrome-4.5.0.bat" commands to start nodes
    - use "npm run test:grid" command to run all tests using Selenium Grid
+5. - use 'npm run test:local -- --instances 2' to perform each of the test files on a separate chrome instance
+   - use 'npm run test:local -- --instances 1' or just 'npm run test:local' to perform test files in sequence
+6. use 'npm run test:local -- --instances 1 --spec test/specs/testShort.spec.js' to run particular test